realworldocaml/book/en/12a-parsing-json-and-xml.md

 ## JSON

 JSON is a lightweight data-interchange format often used in web services and browsers.
-It is described in [RFC4627](http://www.ietf.org/rfc/rfc4627.txt), and designed to be easy to parse and generate.
+It is described in [RFC4627](http://www.ietf.org/rfc/rfc4627.txt), and is designed to be easy to parse and generate.
+You'll run into JSON very often when working with modern APIs, and so we'll cover several different ways to manipulate it in this chapter.
+Along the way we'll introduce several new libraries and syntax extensions which make the job easier.

 JSON consists of just two basic structures: an unordered collection of key/value pairs, and an ordered list of values.
 Values can be strings, booleans, floats, integers or null.
 Let's see what an example JSON record for a book description looks like:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .json }
 {